Db2-DTE-POC/wxddemo/docs/wxd-troubleshooting.md

 This set of commands will stop all the services in watsonx.data and restart them in diagnostic mode.
 This will now open the `http` ports for use.

+### Firefox and Chrome freeze when connecting to MinIO

+Firefox and Chrome on OSX will occasionally freeze when connecting to the MinIO console.
+The Safari browser is much more reliable.
+This problem appears to be caused by some features which are not properly handled by these browsers.